Anyone who studies Feng Shui or Chinese Astrology will come across these two terms, Tai Sui and offending Tai Sui. But what exactly do they mean?

 If you are interested in my feng shui tips for the Year of Rabbit, please click the link below for a complete guide for 2023 Flying Star annual arrangements.

 However, if you only want to minimize Tai Sui’s negative impact, you do not need to display any “feng shui tools” or “Tai Sui talisman” to cure the Tai Sui effect.
+The reason is that a useful talisman needs to be consecrated by an authentic Dao linage master to make it effective.
+Otherwise, like most so-called “talisman” in the market are just pieces of paper, or at their best, good calligraphic drawings, but they bear no spiritual power of protection and guardian at all.
 Simply to avoid any reconstruction and remodeling activities in Tai Sui’s direction and its opposite direction is good enough in general.
 Any activities such as breaking the ground, drilling, or breaking the wall will activate the energy of Tai Sui.
 In most cases, it triggers the negative side of Tai Sui.
 Please note that this rule applies not only to the Tai Sui direction, but also the opposite direction, Sui Po direction.

 For example, in the year of 2022, year of Tiger, one should avoid the reconstruction and heavy vibration in both northeast region (45° – 75°) and southwest region (225° – 255°)